About Us

 Opal Center Staff

-The Opal Center for Arts & Education vitalizes the regional community by offering opportunities for unique and diverse programming that is educational and culturally enriching.
+The Opal Center for Arts & Education is a multi-disciplinary arts space that vitalizes the regional community by offering opportunities for unique and diverse programming that is culturally enriching.

 Our Mission